trinayau/telegraph-clone/README.md

 - The user should be able to access their post using that show path even after a server restart
 - Edit and delete functionality is not required

+## How to start up Docker

+bash _scripts/startDev.sh - put into terminal

+## how to tear down Docker

+bash _scripts/teardown.sh